3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 6.1.
 Evaluation Graph

-__Note__: ThE elements in this specification form an acyclic directed graph when evaluating the value of any volumedata-subelement.
+__Note__: The elements in this specification form an acyclic directed graph when evaluating the value of any volumedata-subelement.
 The evaluation of this graph can go directly via a \<scalarfieldfromimage3d> (or \<vector3dfromimage3d>) to an \<image3d>-element, or make a detour via (potentially) multiple \<scalarfieldcomposed> (or \<vector3dfieldcomposed>) to an \<image3d>-elements.
 In this sense, the \<scalarfieldfromimage3d> (or \<vector3dfromimage3d>) elements form standalone, atomic ways to define \<scalarlfield>s (or \<vector3dfield>s), whereas the \<scalarfieldcomposed> (or \<vector3dfieldcomposed>)-elements encode volumetric modeling operations, as described in [3.3 Composed Scalar Field](##3.3-composed-scalar-field) and [4.3 Composed 3D Vector Field](##4.3-composed-3d-vector-field).